evalece/Quick_ToxyProxy/readme.md

-# send RESP command to proxy using a container.
+# A quick guide to deploy Shopify's ToxyProxy via Docker.

 ## Steps (using Docker )
 1. Install Toxy CLI